LispEngineer/EthernetRepeater/README.md

 * RGMII Receive Capability
   * FIFO for putting notifications of fully received packets into
   * RAM buffer for putting full packet data into (including preamble/SFD for now)
-  * "Bogus" test implementation of receiver to exercise RAM, FIFO
+  * (Disabled) "Bogus" test implementation of receiver to exercise RAM, FIFO
   * In-Band metadata connected
     * Tested at 10/100 Full/Half and 1000 Full
       * (PHY will not autonegotiate a 1000 Half link)
     * Shows 1000 speed when no connection (Reg20, bits 6:4)
+  * Receiving of 10/100 data - totally raw
+    * Does not track preamble, SFD, FCS/CRC - just stores all data received while RX_DV
+    * BUG: Reports length off by one
+  * BUG: Receiving 1000 data does not work
+    * BUG: Looks like the DDR data receiver is ... off

 * Manual management interface
   * Store the register # from the switches SW4-0 (Key 0)